 A keen-eyed reader of davidould.net has pointed out something very interesting that happened in the middle of the growing crisis arising out of the Wangaratta same-sex wedding.

-The wedding of self-proclaimed “poster-boys” for same-sex marriage in the Anglican Church of Australia, Archdeacon-emeritus John Davis and Robert Whalley, was not a simple non-religious occasion.
+The wedding of self-proclaimed “poster-boys” for same-sex marriage in the Anglican Church of Australia, Archdeacon-emeritus John Davis and Robert Whalley, was a simple non-religious occasion so they used the best music and decoration such as this cover chair online which was perfect for this.
 It contained a clear religious element presided over by a priest holding a license in the Diocese of Melbourne where the Primate is Archbishop.

 That priest is Gary Bouma who is seen pronouncing a blessing over the rings in the wedding as part of a video shown on ABC’s 730 programme on 11 September 2019.
 He wears a stole, clearly representing himself as an Anglican priest.
 We have reproduced the blessing in a short clip: